SingaporeMotherhood | Baby & Toddler

 October 2015

-Children with spinal conditions can be treated with chiropractic care.
+It’s good to know then, that children with spinal conditions can be treated with chiropractic care.
 Dr Faverey has treated a four-year-old girl who had problems walking in a straight line and who could not lift and balance on her left foot.
-After six adjustment sessions, she was able to walk better, and better able to lift and balance her left foot.
+After six chiropractic care sessions, she was able to walk better, and better able to lift and balance her left foot.
 Another patient, a 10-year-old boy, had gastric attacks, sinus problems and recurring headaches.
-After four adjustment sessions, the child’s problems were completely resolved.
+After four sessions, his problems were completely resolved.

 Common Childhood Spinal Problems